Kearns55/milestone-project/README.md

 # Overview:
 *I decided to make a portfolio website for my art as my first project because painting and coding are two of my biggest passions, also being able to showcase my coding skills alongside my paintings makes me very proud.
-I hope in the future I can make more creative based websites and more portfolios for other artists.This project has taken a lot of time and effort to produce and I hope you love it as much as I do!*
+I hope in the future I can make more creative based websites and more portfolios for other artists.
+This project has taken a lot of time and effort to produce and I hope you love it as much as I do!*

 ![screenshot](documentation/responsiveness/site-mock-up.PNG)